tw: dissociation, grief, implied transphobia, abuse/death briefly discussed, self-destructive flirting

 Will peered through the crack of the closet door out into the hospital hallway, then scoffed quietly at me.
 “You came out at fifteen?”

 This time, her hearing it didn’t bother me.
 It wasn’t like I hid it, and besides, if she was only getting the top part— “Yeah.
 When did you?”

 “Uh, sixteen, seventeen,” she said, somewhat distractedly.
 “It was kind of complicated.”

-It was something to think about that wasn’t – anything else that was happening.
-Getting dragged out of a morgue and then shoved into a closet at the sight of a security guard wasn’t stressing me out as much as it should be.
+It was something to think about that wasn’t —well, anything else that was happening.
+Being dragged out of a morgue and then shoved into a closet at the sight of a security guard wasn’t stressing me out as much as it should be.
 Instead, I just felt kind of… floaty.
 I’d never dealt with so many ghosts at once.
 Thinking about Kiera made my head hurt.
-Thinking about anything made my head hurt, actually, and given that it was – I checked my phone – two in the morning, that wasn’t that strange.
+Thinking about anything made my head hurt, actually, and given that it was—I checked my phone—two in the morning, that wasn’t that strange.

 So it was fall asleep in a storage closet, or talk about something else.

 “Looks like we’re good for a bit, but we’d better stay here until they stop looking.”
-Will winced again, and I wondered how much of the guards not checking the closet was actually pure luck.
+Will winced again, and I wondered if it was only luck keeping the guards from checking the closet.
 I forgot, sometimes, that Will could control people if she wanted to.
 It was weird to remember, and a little bit scary.

 I blinked, looking up at Will.
 She’d turned her head back to me, and I realized again (how many times did I have to?) that I was way too spaced out.
 Right.
 “Uh, yeah.
 Sorry.
 Space cadet.”
 Fake smile.
 Almost managed it.